 Many of our team's best ideas come to them at moments walking down the street or chatting over a drink.
 Sometimes these ideas have nothing to do with projects we are working on for our clients.

-So, instead of requiring our designers to focus on ideas other people have had, every day of the week, we encourage them to spend a day a month on either their own projects or ones that we have come up with together.
+So, instead of requiring our designers to focus on ideas other people have had, every month, we encourage them to spend a day on either their own projects or ones that we have come up with together.

 Once a month, on a Friday, we end the week channelling all that creativity and design skill into ideas they have been itching the inside of their head about for days.